At The Advonet Group, we have many different volunteering roles to help you build skills, build confidence and help to make people’s voices heard.

 • Autism AIM Steering Group member: The Autism AIM team’s Steering Group helps to make sure the project is working as it should be.
 It has a say in what it should be doing and shaping its’ future work.
 Most of the group are autistic adults.

 • Learning Disability Citizen Advocate: A volunteer Citizen Advocate is paired up with someone with a learning disability in an advocacy match.
 The two people in an advocacy match meet regularly and the Citizen Advocate helps their advocacy partner by ensuring they feel supported to speak up for their rights.
-This role is with our Asking You! service.
+This role is with our Asking You service.

 Volunteering Vacancies